 Emergency Lighting and Exit Signs

-see Emergency exits must be available at all times the building is normally occupied.
+enter Emergency exits must be available at all times the building is normally occupied.
 This is a requirement of Building and Occupational Health, Safety & Welfare Legislation.
-The legislation generally requires that the emergency exits can be opened by escaping building occupants without a key.origin of term paper tiger
+The legislation generally requires that the emergency exits can be opened by escaping building occupants without a key.

 Emergency exits are required in buildings so that occupants can quickly escape from the building at time of fire or other emergency.

 By installing emergency lighting and exit signs you make evacuation a much safer process.
 By making emergency routes and exits clearly visible and easy to find anybody in your premises, whether they are permanent employees, customers or visitors can be quickly and safely evacuated to safety without raising panic.